debeemedia/thrindle_api/README.md

 #### Log In
 * Endpoint: /users/login
 * Method: POST
-* Description: Allows a registered user to log in.
+* Description: Allows a registered and verified user to log in (NB: Click the verification link sent in the mail on registration to get verified)
 * Parameters:
  Request body: a JSON object with keys password (mandatory) and either username or email (one of them mandatory).
 * Examples of request body: